BestTimesToVisit.com Logo

 Metro (Mexico City)

-Mexico City's Metro is an extensive and affordable subway system that covers most of the sprawling capital.
+Mexico City's Metro is an extensive and incredibly affordable subway system that covers most of the sprawling capital.
 It's the fastest way to navigate the city, especially during rush hour, and connects to many key attractions.

 Colectivos